 In addition, girls should wear black trousers, skirts or knee length culottes - not 'leggings' style stretchy trousers.
 In summer, girls may instead wear dark red gingham dresses or the more recent playsuit - as illustrated below.
 Boys should wear black trousers or shorts.

-For boys and girls, shoes - not boots - should be black with black, white or grey socks or tights - not red or other coloured tights.
+For boys and girls, shoes - not boots or sports shoes - should be black with black, white or grey socks or tights - not red or other coloured tights.
 In winter, children may wear boots to walk to school, but should bring black shoes to change into on arrival at school.

 Details and a price list for items of uniform are available from the school office in good time before the start of the school year in September.
 Clothing grants are available in certain circumstances to assist with the purchase of items of clothing for use in school.